Lee--Yang zeroes of the Curie--Weiss ferromagnet, unitary Hermite polynomials, and the backward heat flow

 \textit{Exact asymptotics of $H_n$.} It follows from~\eqref{eq:exact_asymptotics} and~\eqref{eq:int_over_positive_negl_claim}, together with the fact that $S(t_0(z);z)$ converges to $0$ as $z\to 0$, that, for sufficiently small $|z|$, the contribution of the positive half-axis is negligible in the sense that

 In view of Lemma~\ref{lem:hubbard_stratonovich}, we can write this as

 This holds pointwise for every $|z| \leq r$ provided that $r>0$ is sufficiently small.
-Although we shall non need this fact, let us mention that after some work it is possible to verify that
+Although we shall not need this fact, let us mention that after some work it is possible to verify that

 \textit{Proof of the uniform convergence.} Now we would like to take the logarithm of both sides of~\eqref{eq:hermite_poly_saddle_point_exact_asympt}.
 Observe that the left-hand side cannot become zero for $z\in \bD$ by Lemma~\ref{lem:no_zeroes_in_D}.
 Trivially, the same conclusion holds for the right-hand side.
 Therefore, applying the function $w\mapsto \log |w|$ to both sides of~\eqref{eq:hermite_poly_saddle_point_exact_asympt} and dividing by $n$ we get